Hey I’m Mike. Today we’re tackling the dreaded Subaru head gasket problem.

 While a dealer might put qualified techs to work on your car, they also install the same OEM head gasket that failed in the first place.

-What if My Old Subaru’s Head Gasket Still Hasn’t Failed?
+What if My Old Subaru’s Head Gasket hasn’t had a Head Gasket Issue?

 Good.
 It’s not supposed to.